 Water Condition: anything from flat water til waves

-Although there has been a rumor that Jericoacoara’s airport will finally be opened one day, it still didn’t happen.
-The closest airport to fly to is Fortaleza (FOR).
-There are a few different options to get to Jeri:
+The cheapest airport to fly to from abroad is Fortaleza (FOR).
+There are a few different options to get from Fortaleza to Jericoacoara (besides flying inland from Fortaleza to Jeri).

 – from Fortaleza to Jeri by bus